Does Your Individual Online Presence Matter?

 1. Don’t shy away

 Staying away from social media or other online mediums out of fear of damaging your reputation is not an option.
-One survey found that 40 percent of global respondents said reading reviews, comments and feedback influences their shopping behavior.
+One study found that 93 percent of consumers adjust their shopping behavior based on reviews, comments and feedback they read online.
 Consumers are shaping their view of your brand based on what they see online from you personally and from your company, as well as reviews from other customers.
 They are using social media platforms not to just interact with each other, but to get information and make decisions.
 If you bow out of the online game, your competitors will rise to the top.
 Your customers will get to know them as individuals and build trust in their brand.
 Be visible.
 Be sociable.

 2. Proactively participate